acollins1991/biglight-test/README.md

 ## Improvements
 - The connection with the Google Spreadsheet is quite slow.
 I started out using cell targeting to get content, but using rows might have been more efficient
 - 'loadInfo' to setup the spreadsheet connection could be shared via some form of singleton class pattern so that it's only done on the first page
-- Investigate a single-page app implementation (barba.js e.g.) for better user experience (page transitions e.g.)
+- Single-page app implementation (barba.js e.g.) for better user experience (page transitions e.g.)
 - Code splitting with Webpack was the original intention but wasn't necessary given the small amount of JS involved
-- Use ES modules to only import the lazy loading JS when necessary
+- Use ES modules to only import the JS when necessary
-- A static generator approach would help resolve the spreadsheet connection speed problem, favoured method for this would have been a mixture of Webpack and Gulp
+- A static generator approach would help resolve the spreadsheet connection speed problem, favoured method for this would be a mixture of Webpack and Gulp
 - Not flagged by Google Lighthouse but inlining critical CSS to avoid render blocking
 - Responsive behaviour, but not necessary given the design other than srcset